This meeting framework may be the most productive you’ll have this year

 - What’s missing (Start) for myself/team/business/customer

-Read-out: (5 minutes per person)
+Read-out (5 minutes per person)

 Ask for a volunteer to go first and talk through their Post-Its.
 As each person speaks, the leader or facilitator will move each note onto the framework.
 If someone else has already shared a similar thing, move the Post-It next to theirs and don’t spend time talking through it (unless there is something additional the team might benefit from knowing).

-Sorting and grouping: (10 minutes)
+Sorting and grouping (10 minutes)

 Everyone can work together to finish grouping cards into themes and give each theme a title.